OpenBeta/open-tacos/README.md

 yarn install
 ```

-3. Download the data to local cache
+3. Download climb data to local cache
 ```
 # Note: run this script as needed
 ./prebuild.sh
 ```

 4. Run the app
+Since we are using Auth0 for authenticating users, development server needs to run in https mode.
+You will prompted to install additional components on the first runl
 ```
-gatsby develop
+npm run develop -- --https
 ```

-The application will be run at `http://localhost:8000`
+The application is now available at `https://localhost:8000`

 ## How to contribute